 INFO (MainThread) [homeassistant.core] Starting Home Assistant

-To ensure that Home Assistant start automatically at each boot of the Raspberry Pi, a configuration is required.
+To ensure that Home Assistant start automatically at each boot of the Raspberry Pi, a final configuration is required.

 sudo nano -w /email@example.com

 Enter in the editor that appthe following text will arrive:

 [Unit] Description=Home Assistant After=network-online.target [Service] Type=simple User=%i ExecStart=/srv/homeassistant/bin/hass -c "/home/homeassistant/.homeassistant" [Install] WantedBy=multi-user.target

 Then exit and save (CTRL + X, Y, enter).